nightwatchjs/nightwatch-docs/gettingstarted/browser-setup/chromedriver.md

 ChromeDriver can be downloaded from the [ChromeDriver Downloads](http://chromedriver.chromium.org/downloads) page.
 Or you can use the [chromedriver](https://www.npmjs.com/package/chromedriver) NPM package as a dependency in your project:

-<pre>$ npm install chromedriver --save-dev</pre>
+<pre>npm install chromedriver --save-dev</pre>

 #### Standalone Usage

 Nightwatch can manage the ChromeDriver service automatically, as with other WebDriver services, such as GeckoDriver.
-To use ChromeDriver directly, add this to your `nightwatch.json`:
+To use ChromeDriver directly, configure Nightwatch as below:

 <pre><code class="language-javascript">{
   <strong>"webdriver"</strong>: {